Must Try Chinese Dishes in Las Vegas Chinatown

 It’s the same in all Chinatowns.
 So it’s no different in Las Vegas Chinatown.
 The neighborhood here is not limited to only “Chinese food”.
 Yes, you can find more regional Chinese dishes in this Chinatown than in most.
 Also, worth noting, the best Chinese food here can be matched against the best in any other city.
 What’s more important, is the combination of so many different Vietnamese, Thai, Korean, Japanese, Filipino pan-Asian, as well as non-Asian cuisines, in a small concentrated area that makes this Chinatown so special.

 Chinese were often the first settlers to create the original Chinatowns.
-Immigrants preferred to stick together so they move into and lived in the same area.
-The Chinatown in Las Vegas, on the other hand, was created by someone Chinese, but not as a place to live, but primarily created as a place for Chinese, and Asians to eat and shop.
+Immigrants preferred to stick together so they moved into and lived in the same area.
+On the other hand, the Chinatown in Las Vegas was created by someone Chinese, not as a place to live, but primarily as a place for Chinese and Asians to eat and shop.